folivetti/symreg-course/Aula06.md

 ## Initial Conditions
 \justifying

-Choosing different starting points can lead to different optima, better or worse than the previous temptative.
+Choosing different starting points can lead to different optima, better or worse than the previous attempt.

+# Confidence Intervals

 ## Approximating the Confidence Interval
 \justifying